 1 Saul, J., & Audage, N.C.
 (2007).
-Preventing Child Sexual Abuse Within Youth-Servicing Organization: Getting

-Started on Policies and Procedures.
+Preventing Child Sexual Abuse Within Youth-Servicing Organization: Getting Started on Policies and Procedures.
 Atlanta, GA: Centers for Disease Control and Prevention.
 Canadian Centre for Child Protection.
 (2014).
 Child Sexual Abuse: It Is Your Business.
-Winnipeg, Manitoba:

-Canadian Centre for Child Protection.
+Winnipeg, Manitoba: Canadian Centre for Child Protection.

 The Australian Royal Commission Into Institutional Responses to Child Sexual Abuse.
 (2017).
 Final Report.

-U.S. Center for SafeSport: 2022 Minor Athlete Abuse Prevention Policies compliance with these policies.
+U.S. Center for SafeSport: 2022 Minor Athlete Abuse Prevention Policies Federal law requires the Center to conduct regular and random audits of the NGBs to ensure compliance with these policies.
 36 U.S.C. § 220542(a)(2)(E).
 More specific organizational compliance requirements can be found in Part II.
 Additionally, it is the responsibility of the USOPC and each NGB, LAO, and Adult Participant to comply with the MAAPP.
-The aforementioned
+The aforementioned Organizations can act in their respective programs for violations of the MAAPP by Adult Participants.
+Adult Participants also have an independent responsibility to comply with these MAAPP provisions.
+Violations of these provisions can result in sanctions under the SafeSport Code.